 How do I obtain Medical Marijuana in Connecticut?

 Once certified, you must select a Registered Medical Marijuana Dispensary Facility within the state to acquire your medical marijuana.
-Patients are allowed to change Dispensary Facilities up to (4) times per year by submitting a Change of Dispensary Form.
+You can now change your dispensary electronically on biznet.
+Please see more instructions here:

 How long will it take to get my Medical Marijuana Card?